Yemen Humanitarian Crisis

 • Donating a water tank, or

-• Helping a family financially by donating your Zakat for Yemen
+• Helping a family financially by donating your Zakat to Yemen

 Dabbagh Welfare Trust’s Yemen Humanitarian Crisis Appeal